Most of us cringe on hearing the word ‘millennial’.

 - Flexible job role: One thing that millennials don’t want to do is to get stuck doing one thing.
 They want to be able to switch roles as they gain mastery in their current role in their unquenchable thirst to seek variety.
 It is their way of ensuring personal growth.

 So when the millennial workforce is looking for so much flexibility, where does time tracking even come in?

 Time tracking and the millennial workforce

-Gone are the days when work stopped at 6pm and then started the personal time.
-With mobile phones, video conferences and Slack, it is hard to draw a line where work-life stops and personal life begins.
-These lack of ‘red-lines’ means everyone is trying to accomplish everything at the same time and it’s easy to lose track of what is really important.
+Gone are the days when work stopped at 6pm and then started personal time.
+With mobile phones, video conferences, and Slack, it is hard to draw a line where work-life stops and personal life begins.
+This lack of ‘red lines’ means everyone is trying to accomplish everything at the same time and it’s easy to lose track of what is really important.

 That’s where time tracking comes in to keep them aligned with both the company they are working with and the goals they have set for themselves outside of work.

-Time tracking is a tool that would help you to understand how you are spending your day, the whole day and not just the time in office.
-With this new found knowledge you can restructure your day to deliver more at both work and play.
+Time tracking is a tool that would help you to understand how you are spending your day, the whole day, and not just the time in the office.
+With this newfound knowledge, you can restructure your day to deliver more at both work and play.